amjadafifi/image_processing_and_computer_vision/README.md

 # image_processing_tasks
-Image Processin, Computer Vision and Advanced Video Processing Algorithms.
+Image Processing, Computer Vision and Advanced Video Processing Algorithms.
 Semesters 9 and 10

 This is a collection of Image Processing and Computer Vision tasks and mini-projects that tackle different areas and algorithms.